EVM Trading

 Example trade flow: buying BRETT with 0.05 ETH

-Here is what happens end-to-end when you type "buy 0.05 ETH of BRETT on Base" in chat:
+Here is what happens end-to-end when you ask an agent to buy 0.05 ETH of BRETT on Base:

 trading_evm_token_resolveto confirm BRETT's contract address on Base. - Pre-trade report —